fiddleplum/github-gantt/README.md

-# github-gantt
+# github-vis
-A Gantt Chart for GitHub.
+A Visualization for GitHub.